 And it only takes a few seconds!
 Watch how to do it here:

-Want to learn how to do more awesome things with Canva?
-Sign up for my FREE Canva Crash Course right here!
+Want to learn how to do even more awesome things with Canva?
+Check out the Canva Crash Course!